OutSystems/docs-odc/src/eap/integration-with-systems/mobile-plugins/firebase-plugin/firebase-cloud-messaging-plugin-server-action.md

 The following image illustrates how the notification channel's name and description will appear in the user device:

 ![Screenshot of notification channel name and description](images/fcm-notification-channel.png "Notification Channel")

+### Enable message delivery data export to BigQuery

+BigQuery allows to:

+* analyze the push notification data using BigQuery SQL
+*  export it to another cloud provider
+*  use the data for your custom ML models.

+Starting on version 2.1.0, the plugin offers a way to enable an app's message delivery data export to BigQuery.
+This is available through two client actions:
+* `DeliveryMetricsExportToBigQueryEnabled`: Determines whether Firebase Cloud Messaging exports message delivery metrics to BigQuery.
+* `SetDeliveryMetricsExportToBigQuery`: Enables or disables Firebase Cloud Messaging message delivery metrics export to BigQuery.

+To have a better idea of what BigQuery is and how to enable it within the Firebase Console, please refer to the [official documentation](https://firebase.google.com/docs/cloud-messaging/understand-delivery?platform=ios#bigquery-data-export).

+The feature is disabled by default.
+To enable it, `SetDeliveryMetricsExportToBigQuery` needs to be called with its `Enable` input parameter set to `true`.

+#### Known limitations on iOS

+As explained in the following [page](https://firebase.google.com/docs/cloud-messaging/understand-delivery?platform=ios#enable-message-delivery-data-export), there are two ways to enable the data export on iOS, one for [alert](https://firebase.google.com/docs/cloud-messaging/understand-delivery?platform=ios#enable_delivery_data_export_for_alert_notifications) and another for [background notifications](https://firebase.google.com/docs/cloud-messaging/understand-delivery?platform=ios#enable_delivery_data_export_for_background_notifications).
+On OutSystems mobile apps, it is not possible to enable data export for alert notifications, so you won't be able to enable the feature for all notifications.

 ## Server actions reference